 This is a designation you may increasingly see on air purifiers, especially since COVID-19.
 The FDA puts air purifiers in the category of Class II medical devices.
 “FDA cleared air purifier” means that the manufacturer has given “valid, scientific evidence” that demonstrates that the product works for its intended use.

 The Association of Home Appliance Manufacturers has four certification categories that relate here: room air cleaners, room air conditioners, dehumidifiers, refrigerator/freezers.
 The air cleaning certification is referred to as AC-1.

 The state of California Air Resources Board certifies portable indoor air cleaning devices.
 Manufacturers must undergo a verification process with this group to receive the certification.

 We would suggest that the findings of third-party labs will shed the most light on whether a company can prove the performance of its products.

 Find an Air Purifier for Viruses and Bacteria

-If you are looking for an air purifier for viruses and bacteria, shop ours now.
+If you are looking for an air purifier to prevent the airborne transmission of viruses and bacteria, shop ours now.